 Amanda Rafferty, BA (Hons), Dip.
 Counselling, MBACP (Reg), MNCS (Accred).

-I have worked with a variety of mostly adult clients, but including young adults and children.
-I offer 1 to 1, face to face counselling sessions in either Bangor or Belfast (whichever is suitable to you).
-I have worked in the voluntary sector for over 25 years and, as well as counselling, I also work regularly with adults and young people in a non-counselling capacity.
+I have worked with a variety of mostly adult clients, but including young people and children.
+I offer one to one counselling sessions in both Bangor and Belfast, whichever is suitable to you.
+I have worked in the voluntary sector for over 25 years.
+As well as counselling, I also work regularly with adults and young people in a non-counselling capacity.

 The counselling clients, who come to me, do so, for many different reasons.
 This can range from feelings of general dissatisfaction and unhappiness with life, to clients with Anxiety and Depression or those with deep emotional pain.

 Sometimes we can experience feelings of not being able to “fit in” or feelings of helplessness and/or hopelessness.
 I specialise in clients who are unable to stop following unhelpful patterns of relational behaviour.
 However obviously no 2 people are the same, therefore, you may have completely different reasons for wanting to come to counselling.
 Whatever your reasons, we will work collaboratively to explore whatever is troubling you and is having a negative impact on your life.
 Together we will endeavour to make a positive lasting change.